Recycling & Waste Prevention Program

 - Food–soiled paper: pizza boxes, paper plates, napkins and cups, paper towels, coffee filters, teabags and more.

 Please do not put yard trimmings and food scraps in plastic bags.
-Plastic and biodegradable/compostable bags cannot be composted and contaminates what is collected.
+Plastic bags cannot be composted and contaminates what is collected.

 Do NOT put the following materials in the yard trimmings cart:

 - Tree trunk sections and large tree limbs